docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 dlg.btnPnl = dlg.add(’panel’, undefined, ’Build it’);
 dlg.btnPnl.testBtn = dlg.btnPnl.add(’button’, undefined, ’Test’);

-TIP: This example creates a dynamic property, btnPnl, on the parent window object, which contains the returned reference to the child control object.
+.. tip:: This example creates a dynamic property, btnPnl, on the parent window object, which contains the returned reference to the child control object.
 This is not required, but provides a useful way to access your controls.

 A new element is initially set to be visible, but is not shown unless its parent object is shown.

 Creation properties